Social Media Scrapers: What Actually Works in 2026

 Reddit's 2023 API pricing ($0.24 per 1,000 requests) killed third-party apps like Apollo and RIF but left direct HTML scraping largely intact.
 Public subreddits, post titles, upvote counts, comment threads, and user post history are all scrapable from reddit.com in a real browser.
 Reddit's Chrome block rate is ~2% — the lowest of any major social platform — because Reddit hasn't deployed TLS fingerprinting.

-Reddit's anti-bot approach is unusual: it relies primarily on the official API's rate limiting ($0.24/1k requests, 60 req/min per OAuth client) rather than TLS or behavioral fingerprinting on the public HTML site.
-This means direct browser scraping of public Reddit pages still works reliably — you're hitting the same HTML that a logged-out user sees, and Reddit doesn't block that.
+What the pricing change didn't touch: direct HTML scraping of public reddit.com pages.
+Reddit's anti-bot approach is unusual — it relies primarily on API rate limiting rather than TLS or behavioral fingerprinting on the public HTML site.
+You're hitting the same HTML a logged-out user sees, and Reddit doesn't block that.

 Reddit scraping workflow